 - ‘House Rules’ covering smoking, pets, noise, etc.

 You need to decide the amount and timing of your reservation deposits and whether these amounts will be non-refundable.
 The timing of final payments also needs to be specified in the Agreement.
 If you are charging a security deposit ensure this is clear in your quote to renters.
 The terms of refund (including timing and basis for return) must also be clearly stated.

 If you decide to charge a cancellation fee this must also be communicated prior to accepting any booking.
 Both the amount and terms surrounding the fee must be fair and reasonable, or it may be considered an ‘unfair contract term’ and disputed.

-You need to be comfortable that the amount you charge is likely to cover general damage that may be caused to your property.
-The Security Deposit should be higher for properties with a greater value or with more inclusions.
-In addition, consider what other property owners in your area are asking for as a Security Deposit.
+The security deposit amount is up to you but it should, at a minimum, cover your insurance deductible.
+That way, if you need to make an insurance claim you’re not out of pocket.
+The security deposit should be higher for properties with a greater value or with more inclusions.
+In addition, consider what other property owners in your area are asking for as a security deposit.

 You can never be sure, and accidents do happen, so you need to consider an amount that is appropriate based on the value of your property and your comfort level.

 What are my rights to charge guests for damage they cause?